tmalamut/tmalamut/README.md

 ### Hi there 👋

-My name is Taylor Malamut and I'm currently a senior at Coastal Carolina University majoring in Information Systems with a cognate in Computer Science
+My name is Taylor Malamut and I'm currently a senior at Coastal Carolina University majoring in Information Systems with a cognate in Computer Science.

 I am seeking full-time roles in software engineering, web development, and product management.